Koenig & Clinton 1329 Willoughby Ave Brooklyn, NY 11237

 Leo Koenig Projekte extended the gallery’s curatorial platform to include international artists working in a range of media, including film, video, photography, and performance.
 With a desire to fully integrate both endeavors Leo Koenig partnered with Margaret Liu Clinton and re-opened the gallery Koenig & Clinton on West 19th Street in September of 2013.

 Koenig & Clinton remains focused on actively building a cross-generational gallery program that reflects the rich diversity of cultural and aesthetic approaches that are historically characteristic of New York City.
-In addition to producing exhibitions, publishing catalogues, and participating in art fairs internationally, Koenig & Clinton also hosts events in support of critics, poets, educators, independent publishers, and non-profit institutions in the arts community.

 Margaret Liu Clinton,

 Margaret Liu Clinton directs sales as well as the curatorial and events programming for Koenig & Clinton.
 Prior to joining Leo Koenig Inc. in January 2012, Margaret served as the director of Alexander Gray Associates as well as Miguel Abreu Gallery.

 In addition to working in commercial art galleries, Margaret has also worked in arts education.
 Upon completing the Helena Rubinstein Critical Studies Fellowship at the Whitney Museum of American Art, Independent Study Program, Margaret also served as the Program’s assistant.

 She has served as a guest critic and a selection committee member for various artist residencies.
 She holds B.S. and B.A. degrees from the University of California, Davis.

 Lindsay William Jarvis oversees all logistics for all on-site and off-site exhibitions.
 He also assists with all curatorial and events programming.